Downtown Walnut Creek — Updated June 2026

 Walnut Creek has had Ramen Hiroshi since the early 2010s.
 The husband-and-wife team of Hiroshi Tun and Angela Yanase opened the city’s first ramen shop on Bonanza Street when the East Bay ramen trend was just starting.
 The place got so crowded they eventually expanded to San Ramon, San Francisco’s Financial District, and Alameda.

-Two new shops are adding to that foundation this year.
-Mensho Ramen is targeting 1512 N. Main Street, the former home of The Essence Indian restaurant.
-Mensho was founded by ramen master Tomoharu Shono, carries a Michelin Guide listing at its San Francisco location on Geary, and has confirmed the Walnut Creek menu will be unique to this location.
-Marufuku Ramen, under heavy construction at 1630 Cypress Street, brings Hakata-style tonkotsu pork-bone broth built over 20-plus hours.
-Both are expected to open in 2026.
+Mensho Ramen is now open at 1512 N. Main Street, the former home of The Essence Indian restaurant.
+Mensho was founded by ramen master Tomoharu Shono, carries a Michelin Guide listing at its San Francisco location on Geary, and confirmed the Walnut Creek menu is unique to this location.
+Marufuku Ramen opened May 27, 2026 at 1630 Cypress Street, bringing Hakata-style tonkotsu pork-bone broth built over 20-plus hours, a bamboo-lined back patio, and a full bar with signature cocktails.

 Three serious ramen shops within walking distance of each other.
 That kind of dining density usually requires a BART trip to find.